 Figure 6 shows the effects of the LEZs (LEZ with HDV transit ban in Munich) on NO2 concentrations in Berlin and Munich.
-Detailed results are presented in Table 5.
+Detailed results are presented in Table 6.
 In Berlin, the effects for NO2 were small and not statistically significant, except for LEZ 1 at UB.
 At traffic sites in Munich, there were very small effects for LEZ 1 (increment of 2.4%) and LEZ 2 (reduction of 2.6%).
 A statistically significant reduction of about 10% was found in LEZ 3.
 Overall, the effect of the LEZ on the NO2 concentration intensified from LEZ 1 to LEZ 3 at Munich traffic sites.
 In contrast, a large decrease of 20.8% in NO2 concentration was seen in LEZ 1 at the Munich UB (Lothstraße), which somewhat declined during the subsequent stages of the LEZ (15.8% in LEZ 2, 17.8% in LEZ 3).
 There was no clear trend of NO2 reduction with LEZ stages.

+Table 6 also shows the net LEZ effects on NO2 corrected using the percentages from Table 2, which were 58% and 43% of the GAM model results for LEZ stage 1 and 3, respectively.

 The effects by seasons are shown in part S4 of the Supplementary Material.